-The Quail Hollow Trail Crew assists the County in developing and maintaining the 5 miles of hiking trails, which run through 15 diverse habitats.
-Crew leader emeritus, Al Keuter, began his volunteer service in 2003 and was later joined by other dedicated trail crew members, including Tim Jolly, the current team leader.
-The trail crew meets weekly throughout the year.
+The Quail Hollow Trail Crew assists the County in developing and maintaining the 5 miles of hiking trails, as well as removing invasive thistle plants.
+The trail crew meets weekly on Tuesdays at 9AM throughout the year.

 Eradication of the non-native French Broom began in 2002 and follow-up maintenance has continued thanks to Linda Brodman (from CNPS Habitat Restoration Team) and Chuck Baughman.
 This long-term project has sites throughout the park and volunteers can join the bi-monthly Saturday work parties in the winter and spring months.
-Other team projects include removing other non-natives, such as Bull Thistle, and removing the barbed wire left over from the days when beef cattle were kept at QHR.
+Other team projects include removing the barbed wire left over from the days when beef cattle were kept at QHR.